Docker Logo

 Docker Logo History

-Although the application’s release date is officially considered to be 2013, its base was laid much earlier.
-In 2008, Solomon Hykes in France began to create a public PaaS platform supporting several programming languages.
-Moreover, the startup began within the dotCloud company, which belonged to the author.
+Although the application’s official release date is 2013, its foundation was laid much earlier.
+In 2008, Solomon Hykes in France began developing a public PaaS platform that supports several programming languages.
+Moreover, the startup began within the author’s dotCloud company.

-Hykes worked with Hykes on the initial project by his firm’s employees Andrea Luzzardi and François-Xavier Bourlet.
-The renaming of the progressive platform to Docker happened in the second half of 2013 due to the transition to the latest technology.
-But the old name of the PaaS site itself has been retained.
-A redesign of the logo followed each milestone to convey the essence of progressive implementations accurately.
+Hykes worked with Hykes on the initial project, along with his firm’s employees, Andrea Luzzardi and François-Xavier Bourlet.
+The progressive platform was renamed Docker in the second half of 2013 to align with the latest technology.
+However, the PaaS site’s old name has been retained.
+A logo redesign accompanied each milestone to accurately convey the essence of the progressive implementations.
 In total, three logos were used.

 What is Docker?